amosmos/laravel-cli-create-user/README.md

 php artisan user:create
 ```

 You will be asked for the user's name, email and password, and then the user account will be created.
+Your input will be validated.

 #### List Users
 From youe CLI execute: